X12 837P Segment Architecture Guide

 - 2300 (Claim Information): The

 Accurate mapping at this tier requires deterministic crosswalk resolution.
-When integrating clinical documentation, the ICD-10-CM to CPT Crosswalk Mapping ensures medical necessity alignment before the 837P is serialized.
+The ICD-10-CM to CPT Crosswalk Mapping ensures medical necessity alignment before the 837P is serialized.
 Payer edits often reject claims where diagnosis-to-procedure relationships violate coverage policies, making pre-submission validation critical.

 Validation, Crosswalks, & Fallback Routing